aspenmesh/istio-vet/pkg/vetter/serviceportprefix/README.md

 is for TCP protocol.
 Service ports with protocol type UDP are also excluded from this prefix requirement.

+It is recommended to add one of the above mentioned protocol prefixes to the services mentioned in the generated notes.

 ## Example

 If a Service in mesh is defined with any of the following port definitions: